raymcdermott/add-lib-demo-app/README.md

 For editor interop this project relies on [lein-tools-deps](https://github.com/RickMoynihan/lein-tools-deps)

-## Run the app and connect your REPL
+## Run the app

 ```bash
 $ clj -m reptile-demo-app.core 9075
 ```

 This project will try to start a socket server on a port given on the command line or grab an unused port if none are specified.

 The project will keep running until you kill it / press Ctrl-C

+## Connect REPL
 You can now connect up your REPL

 Here are some samples you can run to prove out the functions